Skip to main content

 Introduction

-The Registered Psychiatric Nurse (Certified Practice): Prescribing standards apply to registered psychiatric nurses who have met the BCCNM requirements to be certified by BCCNM in Opioid Use Disorder and the BCCNM requirements to be a prescriber and apply when prescribing a medication to be dispensed by a pharmacist for use by a specific person.
+The Certified Registered Psychiatric Nurses: Prescribing standard applies when prescribing a medication to be dispensed by a pharmacist for use by a specific person.

-In addition to these Registered Psychiatric Nurse (Certified Practice): Prescribing standards, certified practice RPNs who prescribe medications also follow:
+In addition to these Certified Registered Psychiatric Nurses: Prescribing standards, certified registered psychiatric nurses who prescribe medications also follow all relevant practice standards for registered psychiatric nurses, including:

-The standards for Registered Psychiatric Nurse: Acting by Giving Client-specific Orders apply when a certified practice registered psychiatric nurse gives a client-specific order for compounding, dispensing or administering a medication to be acted on by another nurse (RN, LPN or RPN) or other health professional, other than a pharmacist.
+The Registered Psychiatric Nurses: Acting by Giving Client-specific Orders practice standard applies when a certified registered psychiatric nurse gives a client-specific order for compounding, dispensing or administering a medication to be acted on by another nurse (RN, LPN or RPN) or other health professional, other than a pharmacist.

 Standards